vetlekise/hugo-site-azure/src/content/post/hugo-site-azure/index.md

 ---
 title: Deploy a Static Hugo Website to Azure using Terraform and GitHub Actions for Free
-description: This guide covers provisioning resources with Terraform, configuring deployment pipelines in GitHub Actions, setting up your website using Hugo, and hosting it in Azure—all for free.
-Bonus - Learn how to configure a custom domain for your site.
+description: Learn how to provision resources with Terraform, set up deployment pipelines using GitHub Actions, build your website with Hugo, and host it on Azure—all at no cost.
+This guide also features an optional side quest - configuring a custom domain.
 slug: hugo-site-azure
 date: 2025-09-17
 image: cover.jpg